 How many doses will I need?

-The FDA-approved COVID-19 vaccines require two doses, three or four weeks apart.
+The Pfizer and Moderna vaccines require two doses.
 Pfizer’s vaccine requires two doses of the vaccine 21 days apart.
 Moderna's second dose is administered one month after the first.
-Additional COVID-19 vaccines in development may require only one dose.